MaitreeVaria/Indian-Sign-Language-Detection/README.md

 ### How it works

-The program uses the Mediapipe library to detect landmarks on the hand and fingers of the user.
-These landmarks are used to determine the position and movement of the hand, which is then used to recognize various ISL gestures.
+The program uses the Mediapipe library to detect landmarks on the hand and fingers of the user in real-time.
+These landmarks are then fed into a feedforward neural network (FNN) that was trained on an Indian Sign Language (ISL) dataset from Kaggle.
+The FNN predicts the class of the hand gesture based on the detected landmarks.

-The program uses a pre-trained model to recognize the ISL gestures.
-The model is trained on a dataset of hand gestures captured using the Mediapipe library.
+During execution, the program uses the webcam to capture video frames, applies the Mediapipe hand detection model to detect the hand in each frame, and extracts the hand landmarks.
+The extracted landmarks are then passed to the classification model, which predicts the class of the hand gesture.
+The predicted class is displayed on the video stream in real-time.

 ### Future Improvements

 The following improvements can be made to the project:

-- Improve the accuracy of gesture recognition by training the model on a larger dataset.
+- Expand the dataset to include more examples of each ISL gesture to improve the accuracy of the classification model.
+- Implement a more sophisticated model architecture, such as a convolutional neural network (CNN), to improve the accuracy of the classification model.
 - Add support for more ISL gestures.
 - Implement a feature to convert the recognized gestures into text or speech.
 - Make the program more user-friendly by adding a GUI.